rscircus/rscircus.github.io/_posts/2022-02-21-steps-to-do-after-installing-fedora-f35.md

 ## Basics

+- Focus
+    - Set Focus Stealing Prevention to High (Window Behavior)
+    - Focus follows mouse (delay 300ms)
+    - Raise on hover, delayed by 750ms
+- Connetivity
     - Enable internet access
     - Attach bluetooth mouse/keyboard
+- Update
-- Let everything update using **Discover** (it pops up in the panel and I let it do it's thing - I guess dnf is working below. konsole->top tells me it's packagekitd, hm...
+    - ~~Let everything update using **Discover**~~ (it pops up in the panel and I let it do it's thing - I guess dnf is working below. konsole->top tells me it's packagekitd, hm...
 I see kwin_wayland already working here, nice...)
-- A restart might make sense now, but I didn't do it
+    - ~~A restart might make sense now, but I didn't do it~~
+- Data
+    - Mount all external filesystems (No rsync et al., I just mount it where I need it, backup is done via NAS)
     - I'm enjoying vanilla KWrite to write this md-file documenting my process...
-- Mount all external filesystems (No rsync et al., I just mount it where I need it, backup is done via NAS)
+- Display
     - Get the Displays in right order and set zoom to 175%
     - Set the Rendering backend for the Compositor to OpenGL 3.1 (was 2.0)
     - Set Theme to Breeze Twilight with Colors set to Breeze (Similar to my favorite Arc Darker)
+- Usability
     - Launcher -> Settings -> Configure enabled search plugins -> Disable: Bookmarks, Browser History and Browser Tabs
     - Activate Night Color
     - Change Wallpaper to something with 🏔s
+- Privacy
     - Mute microphones
+- Misc
     - Get familiar with Keyboard Shortcuts
         - I really enjoy the 'activities' feature (meta+q)
         - and KRunner (alt+space)
     - Set Digital Clock
         - To 24h
         - ISO Date (YYYY-MM-DD)
     - Move panel to top and shrink to 32px
     - Can't remove system sounds (which seems to be a [bug](https://bugs.kde.org/show_bug.cgi?id=448705))
     - Enable Tap-to-click
     - Enable Invert scroll direction (Natural scrolling)

 ## Fedora OS